Halifax Panthers: Youth and community development

 Blue Base Study Support Centre was a community sporting initiative sponsored by Halifax, and part of the national Playing For Success educational scheme launched for school pupils to interact with professional sports teams, to help provide motivation to young people.
 Locally, Blue Base was working with an initiative established by the DfES, in partnership with Calderdale Children and Young People's Services and Halifax.
 The funding ceased in March 2011, when the Blue Base Centre closed.

 The centre existed to support Calderdale schools in their drive to raise attainment levels with their pupils.
 This is achieved by developing young peoples' levels of motivation, self-esteem and helping them to have a more positive attitude towards learning by concentrating particularly upon literacy, numeracy and the use of ICT.

 Retired player, Frank Watene, leads Calderdale Community Coaching Trust which is the club's Foundation providing a wide range of educational programmes designed to promote physical activity and healthy lifestyles amongst people of all ages in the Calderdale area.
 Activities include Touch Rugby League, healthy heart circuit training and an 'Over 50s Club which plays Kurling at the Shay stadium.

+The Panthers have a partnership with official education partners Calderdale College, running both men's and women's academy sides for college students.
+They also run an official talent pathway scheme covering age groups for Under 14s, Under 15s and Under 16s boys.